Oil-for-Food Programme: Alleged use for financing of Saddam Hussein regime

-Fox News broke the story that Alexander Yakovlev, a Russian official in the UN Procurement Department, was involved; he later resigned and pleaded guilty to corruption charges.
-The program was also linked to Ahmed Idris Nasreddin, designated as a terrorist financier by Britain, the US and according to the UN "belonging to or affiliated with Al Qaeda."
+Former United Nations procurement officer Alexander Yakovlev, a Russian official in the UN Procurement Department, pleaded guilty to accepting nearly $1 million in bribes from contractors involved in the U.N.'s Oil-for-Food programme in Iraq.
+His prosecution followed the decision by U.N.
+Secretary-General Kofi Annan to waive Yakovlev's diplomatic immunity.
+He later resigned and pleaded guilty to corruption charges.
+The program was also linked to Ahmed Idris Nasreddin, who was designated as a financier of terrorism by the United Kingdom and the United States, and identified by the United Nations as being associated with or a member of Al Qaeda.
 Nasreddin was removed from these lists in 2007 after he demonstrated that he had severed all business ties with Youssef Nada, who co-founded the Al Taqwa Bank with him, and pledged to have no further dealings with either Nada or the bank.
 Petra Navigation Group was a company that was on the blacklist of firms blocked from doing business with the U.S. for sanctions-busting activities designed to help Saddam's regime.

-According to some sources, Saddam provided millions of dollars from the Oil-for-Food program to the Mujahedin-e-Khalq.
+According to some sources, Saddam provided millions of dollars from the Oil-for-Food program to Iraqi Officials and the Ba'ath Party.

 Oil for wheat

-A report by UN investigator Paul Volcker released in October 2005 found that the Australian Wheat Board, later AWB Limited, was the biggest single source of kickbacks for the Iraqi government.
+A report by UN investigator Paul Volcker released in October 2005 found that the Australian Wheat Board was the biggest single source of kickbacks for the Iraqi government.
 In exchange for trouble-free disembarkation of wheat purchased under the Oil-for-Food Programme, the Australian Wheat Board paid 'trucking charges' totalling A$300 million to Alia.
 Alia is a real Jordanian trucking company, but one with no role in the distribution of Australian wheat in Iraq.
 Alia kept a small percentage of 'charges', and passed the remainder on to Saddam's government.
-The AWB was fully compensated for the charges by increases in the price paid; the payments were approved by the Australian Department of Foreign Affairs and Trade.
+The AWB was fully compensated for the charges by increases in the price paid; the payments were approved by the Department of Foreign Affairs & Trade.
 The Australian Government commissioned judge Terence Cole to further investigate whether Australian companies had indeed paid kickbacks to the Saddam regime.
 The Cole Inquiry commenced in December 2005.